KxSystems/docs/docs/ref/tok.md

 00000000-0000-0000-0000-8a2e03707334
 ```

-Representatons of an IPv4 address using IPv6 formatting
+Representations of an IPv4 address using IPv6 formatting:
 ```q
 q)"G"$"::FFFF:192.0.2.1"
 00000000-0000-0000-0000-ffffc0000201